txt-dot/stream2sentence/README.md

 Real-time processing and delivery of sentences from a continuous stream of characters or text chunks, implemented in Go.

-This is a Go port of the Python [stream2sentence](https://github.com/KoljaB/stream2sentence) library.

 ## Features

 - Real-time sentence detection from character streams